pluginever/wc-serial-numbers/readme.txt

 - **Useful Integrations:** Enjoy compatibility with popular plugins like WPML for multilingual support, PDF Invoice & Packing Slips for easy documentation, and multivendor sites.
 This plugin is designed to integrate smoothly with a wide variety of tools and platforms to enhance your store experience.

+- **Rest API:** You’ll be able to operate a set of standard rules and conventions for communicating with other web-based applications and services.
+REST API treats everything as a resource, including a WooCommerce product.
+License keys are managed as resources and are accessed through endpoints that are also resources.

 > Maximize the potential of WC Serial Numbers plugin by unlocking all its advanced features. <a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>